How Do I Know if I Need Help for Chewing and Spitting Disorder?

 Side Effects of Chewing & Spitting Out Food

-While experts aren’t quite sure how to define chewing and spitting behavior, they agree that the idea is a dangerous one.
+While experts aren’t quite sure how to define chewing and spitting behavior, they agree that the idea is a problematic one.

 Malnourishment